Umzimvubu Local Municipality

-Umzimvubu Local Municipality is an administrative area in the Alfred Nzo District of Eastern Cape in South Africa.

-Umzimvubu, the name of the Mzimvubu River is an isiXhosa name which means "home of the hippopotamus".
-Umzimvubu Local Municipality falls within the Alfred Nzo District of the Eastern Cape Province.
-The Municipal area comprises an area of 2506 square kilometres.
+Umzimvubu Municipality (uMasipala wase Umzimvubu) is a local municipality within the Alfred Nzo District Municipality, in the Eastern Cape province of South Africa.
+Umzimvubu, the name of the Mzimvubu River, is an isiXhosa word meaning "home of the hippopotamus".
+The municipal area comprises an area of 2506 square kilometres.
 The municipality has undergone a number of amendments in terms of municipal and ward demarcation which has a profound impact on planning in the area.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of fifty-five members elected by mixed-member proportional representation.
 Twenty-eight councillors are elected by first-past-the-post voting in twenty-eight wards, while the remaining twenty-seven are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of forty-two seats on the council.

 The following table shows the results of the election.